Wired Equivalent Privacy

 Wired Equivalent Privacy (WEP) is an obsolete security algorithm for 802.11 wireless networks.
 It was introduced as part of the original IEEE 802.11 standard ratified in 1997.
-The standard described WEP as providing a level of security and privacy comparable to that of a traditional wired network.
-WEP, recognizable by its key of 10 or 26 hexadecimal digits (40 or 104 bits), was once widely used and was often the default security option presented to users by router configuration tools.
-After a major design flaw in the algorithm was disclosed in 2001, WEP was no longer considered secure.
-In most cases, Wi-Fi hardware that relied on WEP could not be upgraded to support stronger encryption.
-Some of WEP's flaws were addressed in WEP2, but it also proved insecure and was never widely adopted or standardized.
+The intention was to provide a level of security and privacy comparable to that of a traditional wired network.
+WEP, recognizable by its key of 10 or 26 hexadecimal digits (40 or 104 bits), was at one time widely used, and was often the first security choice presented to users by router configuration tools.
+After a severe design flaw in the algorithm was disclosed in 2001, WEP was no longer considered a secure method of wireless connection; however, in the vast majority of cases, Wi-Fi hardware devices relying on WEP security could not be upgraded to secure operation.
+Some of WEP's design flaws were addressed in WEP2, but it also proved insecure, and never saw wide adoption or standardization.

 In 2003, the Wi-Fi Alliance announced that WEP and WEP2 had been superseded by Wi-Fi Protected Access (WPA).
-In 2004, with the ratification of the full 802.11i standard (i.e. WPA2), the IEEE declared that both WEP-40 and WEP-104 were deprecated.
-WPA retained some design characteristics of WEP that continued to present weaknesses.
+In 2004, with the ratification of the full 802.11i standard (i.e. WPA2), the IEEE declared that both WEP-40 and WEP-104 have been deprecated.
+WPA retained some design characteristics of WEP that remained problematic.

-WEP was the only encryption protocol available to 802.11a and 802.11b devices built before the WPA standard, which was introduced with 802.11g.
-Some 802.11b devices later received firmware or software updates to enable WPA, and newer devices included it by default.
+WEP was the only encryption protocol available to 802.11a and 802.11b devices built before the WPA standard, which was available for 802.11g devices.
+However, some 802.11b devices were later provided with firmware or software updates to enable WPA, and newer devices had it built in.

 History

-WEP was ratified as a Wi-Fi security standard on September 17, 1999.
-The first versions of WEP were relatively weak, even at the time of release, due to U.S. restrictions on the export of cryptographic technologies.
-These restrictions led manufacturers to limit devices to 64-bit encryption.
-When the restrictions were lifted, the encryption length was increased to 128 bits.
-Although 256-bit WEP was later introduced, 128-bit WEP remained the most common implementation.
+WEP was ratified as a Wi-Fi security standard in September 17, 1999.
+The first versions of WEP were not particularly strong, even for the time they were released, due to U.S. restrictions on the export of various cryptographic technologies.
+These restrictions led to manufacturers restricting their devices to only 64-bit encryption.
+When the restrictions were lifted, the encryption was increased to 128 bits.
+Despite the introduction of 256-bit WEP, 128-bit remains one of the most common implementations.